- The South Georgia Conference of The UMC

 All who would become Licensed Local Pastors must first go to Licensing School unless they have already completed one-third of a Master of Divinity degree at a UM seminary or UM approved school.
 After Licensing School, the licensed pastor must pursue one of two educational paths approved for licensed clergy as a condition for keeping their license and serving under appointment.

 One approved educational path is to get a bachelors degree and then pursue a Master of Divinity degree at a United Methodist seminary or one approved by the United Methodist Church.
 Licensed local pastors most often take this path when they are serving under a license in order to prepare for ordination as an elder.

 Other licensed local pastors have the option of taking an alternative educational path that does not involve both a bachelor’s degree and a Master of Divinity degree.
 Either because of age, or stage of life, or economics, or because of another job they are keeping, these licensed pastors choose a part-time educational option known as the Basic Course of Study, which involves twenty foundational courses in Bible, theology, and ministry taken over the course of five to eight years (if a full-time local pastor) or up to twelve years (if a part-time local pastor).
-More required reading can be found about Licensing School and Course of Study under the menu item “Serving as a Licensed Pastor.”
+More information about the Course of Study can be found under Licensed Local Pastor info.